ARZZEZZAN/s21_decimal/README.md

 - Unit tests must cover at least 80% of each function (checked using gcov)
 - Provide a Makefile for building the library and tests (with targets all, clean, test, s21_decimal.a, gcov_report)
 - The gcov_report target should generate a gcov report in the form of an html page.
 Unit tests must be run with gcov flags to do this
-- The internal implementation of the decimal type can be arbitrary, but the structure must necessarily contain an array of bits
+- The internal implementation of the decimal type can be arbitrary, but the structure must necessarily contain an [binary](#binary-representation) array of bits as specified in the [example above](#example)
 - The defined type must support numbers from -79,228,162,514,264,337,593,543,950,335 to +79,228,162,514,264,337,593,543,950,335.